GuillaumeGomez/browser-UI-test/goml-script.md

 assert-property-false: ("//*[@id='id']/*[@class='class']", { "offsetParent": "null", "clientTop": "10px" }, ALL)
 ```

-If you want to check that an attribute does exist, you can use `null`:
+If you want to check that a property does exist, you can use `null`:

 ```
 // Checking that "property-name" does exist.